Breast Cancer Project

 - women with severe mental illness (Mental Health Consortia)

-In addition, a further focus group will be convened, focusing on an additional marginalised group that emerges from the literature review.
-Reports will be produced from
+In addition, a further focus group was convened, focusing on an additional marginalised group that emerged from the literature review.
+Reports were produced from each focus group.

-Following the community focus groups, documentation for the practitioners will be developed based on intelligence from the reports from the community focus groups.
-Two focus groups will be conducted with staff working within the NHS England breast screening programme to identify whether there are genuine barriers to these positive actions, and what training and support needs they have.
+Following the community focus groups, documentation for the practitioners was developed based on intelligence from the reports from the community focus groups.
+Two focus groups were conducted with staff working within the NHS England breast screening programme to identify whether there were genuine barriers to these positive actions, and what training and support needs they have.

-The LGB&T Partnership will develop an equality and inclusion toolkit for use by staff working with breast screening services within England, informed by the findings from the community and practitioner focus groups.
-This will include practices that services can adopt in order to best meet the needs of a population group, such as provision of informational literature, communication, and actions of staff.
-This toolkit will also cover the most appropriate methods for targeted awareness raising within community groups.
-The toolkit will be reviewed by all partners to ensure it covers the breadth of population groups outlined above and to ensure that the most effective practice can be disseminated to screening services.
+The LGB&T Partnership developed an equality and inclusion toolkit for use by staff working with breast screening services within England, informed by the findings from the community and practitioner focus groups.
+This included practices that services can adopt in order to best meet the needs of a population group, such as provision of informational literature, communication, and actions of staff.
+This toolkit also covered the most appropriate methods for targeted awareness raising within community groups.
+The toolkit was reviewed by all partners to ensure it covers the breadth of population groups outlined above and to ensure that the most effective practice could be disseminated to screening services.

 - Health & Care